Facebook Twitter Pinterest Google+ Addthis

 Safer Communities Engagement Days

-Following commitments from the Mayor's manifesto in dealing with crime and anti-social behaviour, the Community Safety Team, Police Safer Neighbourhood Teams and community safety partners will continue to work together to deliver a new programme of safer communities engagement days in 2022 and 2023.
+Following commitments from the Mayor's manifesto in dealing with crime and anti-social behaviour, the Community Safety Team, Police Safer Neighbourhood Teams and community safety partners will continue to work together to deliver a new programme of safer communities engagement days in 2024.

 Neighbourhood walkabout (Bacon St) -5The council's safer communities mobile unit will be available with safer communities officers on board, as well as police officers and Tower Hamlets Enforcement Officers (THEOs).
-There will be opportunities for residents to speak to their local Safer Neighbourhood Operations team, report any issues and seek advice, followed by a walkabout around the local area.
+There will be opportunities for residents to speak to their local Safer Neighbourhood Operations team, report any issues and seek advice.

 • speak directly to senior officers in the police, council and partner agencies about their local concerns and emerging issues about crime and ASB